fenago/data-analysis-pandas/lab_guides/lab_2.md

 since, while both conditions can be true, we only require that one of them is:

 ![](./images/Figure_2.27_B16834.jpg)

-**Important note:**

-When creating Boolean masks, we must use bitwise operators (`&`, `|`, `~`) instead of logical operators (`and`, `or`, `not`).
-A good way to remember this is that we want a Boolean for each item in the series we are testing rather than a single Boolean.
-For example, with the earthquake data, if we want to select the rows where the magnitude is greater than 1.5, then we want one Boolean value for each row, indicating whether the row should be selected.
-In cases where we want a single value for the data, perhaps to summarize it, we can use `any()`/`all()` to condense a Boolean series into a single Boolean value that can be used with logical operators.

 In the previous two examples, our conditions involved equality; however, we are by no means limited to this.
 Let\'s